Target level of study

 Target audience

-And then
+And after

 Professional integration

-Magistrate (judicial and administrative)
+Magistrate (judicial and administrative order)

 Clerk